 COGNA Conference registration must be submitted by April 17th.

-Discussion of Procedural Changes
+Discussion of Procedural Changes:

 a.
 Delete SDBGN website-Hansen would like Ann Devany to move any posted files to Boards & Commission portal.
 General Board consent was made to work to close SDBGN website.